 Most often, we eat baked potatoes with just butter, sour cream, chives or green onions, salt, and pepper.

-But some chopped bacon and shredded cheddar makes everyone around here extra happy.
+But some chopped bacon and shredded cheddar make everyone around here extra happy.
 I like to grab some double-smoked, thick-cut bacon from our local butcher for the best bacon, cheddar, and potato meal!

-- Carnitas (so awesome good!) or other taco meats
+- Carnitas or other taco meats (like these taco stuffed sweet potatoes)

-- Pizza toppings – like pesto or red sauce, mozzarella, Parmesan, and pepperoni!
+- Pizza toppings (we like pesto or red sauce, mozzarella, Parmesan, and pepperoni!)

 - Steamed broccoli and shredded cheddar